viethoangdinh0926/YardSaleAndroidApp/README.md

 # YardSaleAndroidApp
-An app for advertising yard-sales on mobile devices Written using Android Studio IDE
+An app for advertising yard-sales on mobile devices written using Android Studio IDE